shenhuiying2017/azure-docs.es-es/articles/service-bus-php-how-to-use-topics-subscriptions.md

 ### Creación de suscripciones con filtros

 También puede configurar filtros que le permitan especificar qué mensajes enviados a un tema deben aparecer dentro de una suscripción de tema determinada.
 El tipo de filtro más flexible compatible con las suscripciones es **SqlFilter**, que implementa un subconjunto de SQL92.
 Los filtros de SQL operan en las propiedades de los mensajes que se publican en el tema.
-Para obtener más información sobre los SqlFilter, consulte [SqlExpression Propiedad][].
+Para obtener más información sobre los SqlFilter, consulte [SqlExpression Propiedad][SqlExpression Propiedad].

     > [WACOM.NOTE]
     > Each rule on a subscription processes incoming messages independently, adding their result messages to the subscription.
 In addition, each new subscription has a default <b>Rule</b> with a filter that adds all messages from the topic to the subscription.
 To receive only messages matching your filter, you must remove the default rule.
 You can remove the default rule by using the <b>ServiceBusRestProxy->deleteRule</b> method.